/

 A drop-down list is a data entry control often used with data validation rules.
 A field or cell value must be selected from a predefined list.

-However, not all CRM systems have the ability for an administrator to add custom validation rules.
+However, not all CRM systems allow an administrator to add custom validation rules.
 The ability to add specific rules may be a part of your CRM requirements framework.

-Applying specific data validation logic that matches your company’s business processes helps with the overall success of your CRM implementation.
+Applying specific data validation logic that aligns with your company’s business processes helps ensure the overall success of your CRM implementation.
 Benefits include

 • More meaningful reports